syeddanish41/wAlnut/README.md

 time so if your frustrated go relax.

 And as stupid as it sounds remember that it is the journey you go on that makes everything worth it when you look back.
+If your happiness depends on reaching any goal in this project your happiness will only be temporary.
+You have made the false assumption that your default state is not happiness because throughout your life others have told you:

+Others: `You should feel successful only if you are the best`

+But why can't it become `I should follow my curiosity to improve myself a little bit everyday`?

+The advice communicated by others whether through they actions or words comes from a place of insecurity and fear or others while the later comes from a place of curiosity and love of myself and others.

+Here are someone other examples of how your past experiences are pushing you towards being less like yourself and how you can change it:

+Others: `You should listen to what I tell you and not question it`
+Becomes: `I should be open-minded and think from 1st principals and do what I think is right`

+Others: `Do the thing that will make you the most money`
+Becomes: `When I do not need the money I should do things that make me excited and that I want to see exist in reality over doing something for the money`

+Others: `You should feel successful only if you are approved wildly`
+Becomes: `I should help others improve themselves a little bit everyday`

+Others: `You should plan so you will live until retirement`
+Me: `If I have the resources I should live like today is the last day I am alive`

+In each of these examples we removed happiness being dependent on something.
+<b>You deserve to be happy by default</b> and should reach for your goals from
+a place of curiosity and love of yourself and others.

 Sometimes life will hit you with a hammer.
 When it does take time to regain your hope in humanity in any way you feel is right and take as much time as you need.
 When you get back up you will be a stronger version of yourself and ready to fail even harder again.